 A bill to be entitled An act relating to boating safety; providing a short title; amending s.
 327.30, F.S.; authorizing a court to impose a specified fine for certain boating collisions and accidents; requiring such fines to be deposited into the Marine Resources Conservation Trust Fund for specified purposes; defining the terms "convicted" and "conviction"; amending s.
 327.54, F.S.; defining terms; prohibiting liveries, beginning on a specified date, from offering a vessel for lease or rent without a livery permit; specifying requirements and qualifications for the permit; authorizing the Fish and Wildlife Conservation Commission to adopt rules; providing penalties for permit violations; revising the conditions under which a livery may not knowingly lease or rent a vessel; requiring specified boating safety education courses for certain instructors; requiring a person receiving safety instruction to provide the livery with a specified signed attestation; requiring liveries to report certain issues and accidents; requiring liveries to make facilities and records available to law enforcement upon notice; providing penalties for violations and additional penalties for subsequent violations; prohibiting violators from operating a vessel or acting as a livery for a specified timeframe after such a violation; authorizing the commission, beginning on a specified date, to revoke or refuse to issue permits for repeated violations; amending s.
 327.73, F.S.; increasing fines for violations of certain boating regulations; providing fines for improper transfers of title and failures to update vessel registration information; authorizing certain fees and penalties deposited into the Marine Resources Conservation Trust Fund to be used for law enforcement purposes; amending s.
 327.731, F.S.; imposing a fine for persons convicted of certain criminal or noncriminal infractions; providing for the deposit of such fines into the Marine Resources Conservation Trust Fund; requiring the commission to maintain a program to ensure compliance with certain boating safety education requirements; specifying requirements for the program; amending s.
 328.03, F.S.; providing that an improper transfer of vessel title is subject to a civil penalty; amending s.
-328.48, F.S.; requiring that the address provided in a vessel registration application and a certificate of registration be a physical residential or business address; authorizing the commission to accept post office box addresses in lieu of the physical residential or business address under certain circumstances; providing that a person who fails to update his or her vessel registration information within a specified timeframe is subject to a civil penalty; providing an appropriation to, and authorizing positions for, the commission to create an Illegal Boating Strike Team; providing the duties of the strike team; providing additional appropriations to the commission and authorizing a position for a specified purpose; providing effective dates.
+328.48, F.S.; requiring that the address provided in a vessel registration application and a certificate of registration be a physical residential or business address; authorizing the commission to accept post office box addresses in lieu of the physical

-Section 1.
-This act may be cited as the "Boating Safety Act of 2022."

-Section 2.
-Subsection (7) is added to section 327.30, Florida Statutes, to read:

-327.30 Collisions, accidents, and casualties.-

-(7) In addition to any other penalty provided by law, a court may order a person convicted of a violation of this section or of any rule adopted or order issued by the commission pursuant to this section to pay an additional fine of up to \$1,000 per violation, which must be deposited into the Marine Resources Conservation Trust Fund to be used to enhance state and local law enforcement activities related to boating infractions.
-As used in this subsection, the terms "convicted" and "conviction" mean any judicial disposition other than acquittal or dismissal.
+51 residential or business address under certain 52 circumstances; providing that a person who fails to 53 update his or her vessel registration information 54 within a specified timeframe is subject to a civil 55 penalty; providing effective dates.
+56 57 Be It Enacted by the Legislature of the State of Florida: 58 59 Section 1.
+This act may be cited as the "Boating Safety 60 Act of 2022."
+61 Section 2.
+Subsection (7) is added to section 327.30, 62 Florida Statutes, to read: 63 327.30 Collisions, accidents, and casualties.- 64 (7) In addition to any other penalty provided by law, a 65 court may order a person convicted of a violation of this 66 section or of any rule adopted or order issued by the commission 67 pursuant to this section to pay an additional fine of up to 68 \$1,000 per violation, which must be deposited into the Marine 69 Resources Conservation Trust Fund to be used to enhance state 70 and local law enforcement activities related to boating 71 infractions.
+As used in this subsection, the terms "convicted" 72 and "conviction" mean any judicial disposition other than 73 acquittal or dismissal.
+74 Section 3.
+Section 327.54, Florida Statutes, is amended to 75 read:

-- 327.54 Liveries; safety regulations; penalty.- - (1) As used in this section, the term:
+327.54 Liveries; safety regulations; penalty.-

+(1) As used in this section, the term: